The Age of Incorrect Information: A New Performance Metric for Status Updates: Introduction

-Since its establishment in \cite{6195689}, the efforts of researchers in the AoI area were divided on a wide variety of real life scenarios that arise in communication networks.
+Since its establishment in \cite{6195689}, the efforts of researchers in the AoI area were divided on a wide variety of real-life scenarios that arise in communication networks.
 For example, the AoI was heavily studied in the framework of energy harvesting sources in \cite{2018arXiv180202129A}.
 Optimizing the average age in the case where the transmitter generates packets at will was considered in \cite{8000687} where, interestingly, it was shown that a zero-wait policy is far from being optimal.
 The AoI metric has also been recently used as a performance metric in content caching \cite{8006506}.
-In the same framework, the age of synchronization was introduced in \cite{8437927} which differs from the AoI only in that the local cache is penalized when new data that needs to be cached is unaccounted for.
-Centralized scheduling with the goal of reducing the average age has also captured a lot of research attention (e.g. \cite{8006590,2018arXiv180704356Z,2019arXiv190103020M}).
-Moreover, as the AoI is of wide interest in sensors applications where devices are autonomous, distributed scheduling schemes were proposed in \cite{2018arXiv180306469T,2018arXiv180103975J,2019arXiv190100481M}.
-For example, age-optimal back-off timers in CSMA environments were found in\cite{2019arXiv190100481M}.
-Since streams normally have different priority assignments, researchers have lately focused on studying the AoI in multi-class scenarios \cite{2018arXiv180805738Z,2018arXiv180104067N,8613408,2019arXiv190105871M}.
-For instance, the question on whether to buffer preempted packets or discard them was investigated in \cite{2019arXiv190105871M}.
+Centralized scheduling with the goal of minimizing the average age has also captured a lot of research attention (e.g., \cite{8006590,2018arXiv180704356Z,8845254,2020arXiv200103096M}).
+For instance, the optimization of the average AoI with hybrid ARQ under a resource constraint was studied in \cite{8377368}.
+In another line of work, and as the AoI is of wide interest in sensors applications where devices are autonomous, distributed scheduling schemes were proposed in \cite{2018arXiv180306469T,2018arXiv180103975J,2019arXiv190100481M,9007478}.
+For example, age-optimal back-off timers in CSMA environments were found in \cite{9007478}.
+Since streams normally have different priority assignments, researchers have lately focused on studying the AoI in multi-class scenarios \cite{2018arXiv180805738Z,2018arXiv180104067N,8613408,8849695,2020arXiv200201916M}.